sidatasciencelab/SCI_skunks/SCI_protocols/sci_protocol_manual.md

 - Store metadata sheets and data safely.
 - Compilation and organization of CSV files using concatenated_sci_csv.py script.
 See [Camtrap DP CSV File Concatenation](#concatenate).
 ### Data Submission
-- Take concatenated scripts and camera trap images for every trip and store them on a hard drive
+- Ensure concatenated scripts and camera trap images for the trip are stored on a hard drive
 - Take concatenated scripts and camera trap images for every trip on the hard drive and send them to the
   Smithsonian's Hydra computer using Globus.
+  - The Source may vary (i.e. RML_laptop) and the Destination will be UCSB-SI scholars island spotted skunk data
 - Upload metadata sheets and deploy media observation CSV files to GitHub.
+- Deployment CSV sheet must be updated  anytime a new camera is switched out on the field.
+  - this camera switching is considered a new deployment and must be a new row.
 - Take a picture of metadata sheets and upload it to GitHub.
 - Store metadata datasheets and hard drives somewhere safe.